le-mn/minhngocle.github.io/index.md

 **The bright side**: I would like to find the answers to the birth of globular clusters and galaxies.

 **The dark side**: I am very much interested in using the relationship between the bright side and the dark side (galaxy-halo connection) to study how our universe grows up.

+It's so much fun doing research & learning new things!
+So I enjoy trying any new research topic :D

 ## Research projects